hotio/website/includes/wireguard.md

 ## wg0.conf example

-This is an example of how your `wg0.conf` could look like.
+This is an example of how your `wg0.conf` should look like.

 ```text
 [Interface]